Satellite Quantum Communications: Fundamental Bounds and Practical Security: Fundamental bounds for satellite quantum communications

 \subsubsection{Analysis of the thermal-loss bounds}

 Following our preliminary analysis on the security ranges, we now explicitly study the thermal-loss upper bound in Eq.~(\ref{ThermalLOSSub}) and the corresponding lower bound in Eq.~(\ref{ThermalLOSSlb}).
+Because we are here interested in investigating optimal performances, we assume the ideal case of negligible setup noise ($\bar{n}_{\text{ex}}\simeq0$, noiseless receiver), even though we allow for non-unit quantum efficiency $\eta_{\text{eff}}$.
 We start with the investigation of the optimal rates that are achievable by using a relatively-large filter ($\Delta\lambda=1~$nm) in low-noise conditions of night-time downlink/uplink and day-time downlink with clear sky (see Fig.~\ref{Trittico}).

-For night-time downlink/uplink, one can numerically check that the thermal correction $\mathcal{T}(\bar{n},\eta,\sigma)$ is practically negligible, so that the thermal-loss upper bound coincides with the loss-limited bound $\mathcal{B}(\eta,\sigma)$ of Eq.~(\ref{mainOTHER}), with only small deviations at GEO altitudes.
+For night-time downlink/uplink, one can numerically check that the thermal correction $\mathcal{T}(\bar{n},\eta,\sigma)$ is practically negligible, so the thermal-loss upper bound coincides with the loss-limited bound $\mathcal{B}(\eta,\sigma)$ of Eq.~(\ref{mainOTHER}), with only small deviations at GEO altitudes.
 Furthermore, as we can see from Figs.~\ref{Trittico}(a,b), the thermal-loss upper bound of Eq.~(\ref{ThermalLOSSub}) numerically coincides with the lower bound of Eq.~(\ref{ThermalLOSSlb}) at LEO altitudes.
-This means that, for LEO satellites, the two bounds collapse into the loss-limited bound $\mathcal{B} (\eta,\sigma)$ which therefore represents the secret key capacity $K$ (and entanglement-distribution capacity $E$) of the satellite channel.
-Said in other words, for night-time downlink/uplink and LEO altitudes, the free-space fading channel can certainly be approximated by an ensemble of pure-loss channels and we can write the achievability result $E\simeq K\simeq \mathcal{B}$.
+This means that, for LEO satellites, the two bounds collapse into the loss-limited bound $\mathcal{B} (\eta,\sigma)$ which therefore represents the secret key capacity $K$ (and entanglement-distribution capacity $E$) of the satellite channel~\cite{NoteCapacity}.
+Said in other words, for night-time downlink/uplink and LEO altitudes, the free-space fading channel can certainly be approximated by an ensemble of pure-loss channels and we can write the achievability result $E\simeq K\simeq\mathcal{B}$.
 At higher altitudes in the MEO region, the presence of a gap does not allow us to enforce the pure-loss assumption and claim achievability with respect to the chosen parameters (in particular, for the value $\Delta\lambda=1~$nm).